Flamenco/stackeditpro/Features.md

 This feature also opens the door to Canvas-To-JPEG conversions for exports.

 ## CSS Injection For Extensions
 Extensions can now inject custom CSS into exported documents.
+We automatically export code fence CSS too, so your exported source code is styled.

 ## Default Table Alignment Property
 Tables will now vertically align their cell content to the top.